-Through Places for People’s in-kind donation program, we are able to work with our supporters and accept clothing and other good donations to help fill these needs.
-Please note, we are no longer accepting furniture donations and are no longer scheduling donation pickups.
+Through Places for People’s in-kind donation program, we are able to work with our supporters to help fill these needs.

 We also work with individuals, groups, companies, neighborhood associations, etc. on specific need-focused drives such as:

-To learn more about these drives and our in-kind donation program, please contact the Development offices at 314.535.2310.
-Clothing and household item donations may be dropped at our Recovery Center Campus at 4130 Lindell Boulevard.
-Again, furniture will not be accepted.
+To learn more about these drives and our in-kind donation program, please contact the Development office at 314.535.2310.
+Household item donations may be dropped at our Recovery Center Campus at 4130 Lindell Boulevard.

 Click here to learn how one family organized a donation drive at their high school.

 Click here for directions to our Recovery Center Campus.

 Bath towels and washcloths are needed in our Welcome Center and in the respite rooms at Places at Page.
 After a first visit to Places for People, we offer an opportunity to shower and wash clothes.
 Often it has been weeks or longer since a person who has been homeless has been able to simply take a hot shower.
 Places at Page features three respite rooms that allow a person a temporary place to stay, with access to a kitchen area and showers.

 Having the proper utensils can help ensure that a family is eating healthy home-cooked meals.
 It also can make an apartment or house feel more like a home.
 We have an ongoing need for pots and pans to include in our move-in boxes.
 If you have a gently-used cooking utensil, such as a pot or a pan, please consider dropping it off at Places for People.